beKoool/Rock-Paper-Scissors/README.md

 # Rock Paper Scissors ✊✋✌️
 Hello there!
-This is a node js rock paper scissors app in which we can play 🎮 Rock paper scissors ( *as the name suggests* ) in the terminal.
-I made this to improve my JavaScript skills and for some practice in free time..
+This is a node.js Rock Paper Scissors app in which you can play Rock paper scissors in the terminal.
+Made this as a side project a while ago.

 # How to install this?